chipster/chipster-openshift/k3s/prerequisites.md

 If you don't want the server to have unrestricted outbound access, it's possible to [install Chipster behind a HTTP proxy](behind-proxy.md).
 ## Install Ansible

-We'll use Ansible to install other required programs.
+We'll install Ansible.
+It will be used to install other required programs.

 ```bash
 sudo apt update